Yale-BIM/f21-assignments/assignment-5/README.md

 - **II-10.** Train your nonlinear neural network such that it `overfits` on the training data.

     After training, include a picture
-    in your report of the plots from TensorBoard corresponding to the `mean absolute error` on the training and validation sets.
+    in your report of the plots from TensorBoard corresponding to the `mean absolute error` (mae) on the training and validation sets.
 Explain how you concluded that your model overfit in the report.

 - **II-11.** What happens with the loss per epoch on the training set if you train with a batch size of 1?